2015 Michigan State vs. Michigan football game: Aftermath

 A fan in the stands suffered a heart attack at the culmination of the game.
 The fan was hospitalized and eventually recovered.
 Michigan State had also given the Paul Bunyan Trophy, a trophy which is given to the winner of any given Michigan–Michigan State game, to Michigan before the end of the game.
-A television broadcast of the game in Grand Rapids had begun their post-game report before the ending of the game.
+Television station WZZM in Grand Rapids had begun their post-game report before the ending of the game, declaring Michigan the winner.

 Harbaugh met with President Barack Obama the Monday following their loss.